 All my wallpaper samples are printed on the same prepasted wallpaper as the full sized version, so just dip it in warm water and place it on the wall to test it out.

-Join my newsletter community and I’ll dish all my DIY ninja tricks so you can learn how to hang wallpaper like a pro.
-I’ll even let you know when my wallpaper murals go on sale so you can save a bundle (and maybe splurge on that fancy light fixture, instead?).
+Join my newsletter community and I’ll let you know when my wallpaper goes on sale and dish all my DIY ninja tricks so you can learn how to hang wallpaper like a pro.